 In other words, Wild Women have rediscovered a connection with their heart and their deepest instincts, which may have been lost for years or decades.
 They will passionately reinvent their own lives and their world when they discover their wildish nature.

 Many of the world’s great social change leaders, progressive thinkers, and tireless activists are Wild Women.
-Think of Julia Butterfly Hill, Rosa Parks, Margaret Fuller, Mother Theresa, and Waangari Maathai.
+Think of Julia Butterfly Hill, Rosa Parks, Margaret Fuller, and Waangari Maathai.
 These woman stepped outside of the normal boundaries of the society of their time, defying all odds and proceeding with what they believed in no matter what obstacles they faced.

 As social movements rise during this time of expanding human consciousness, who will be the next Wild Women who will change history?
 Many of the newest generation of Wild Women are already beginning to ignite the world with new perspectives and an unyielding drive toward transformation.
 Are you one of them?